pradyumnjain/imaginAI-backend/README.md

 - The official Python image is based on a lightweight Linux distribution (Debian), and it already includes Python and pip.
 This means you can use it to set up a Python environment for your Flask application without the need for additional manual installations.

 ## Todo:
-1. create a home api that fetches random images from mongo with pagination and session id
+1. create a home api that fetches random images from mongo with pagination and session id.